sihyunglee/DeleteGmail/readme.md

 &nbsp;

-For this app to be able to access gmail,
+For this program to be able to access gmail,

  * (1) In EmailService.java, specify your username/password
  * (2) In EmailService.java, specify in exclude_signature_sender, the email addresses and names, whose emails you do not want to be deleted